-Growing Minds Day by Day: Week of June 22
+Growing Minds Day by Day: Third Week of June

 This week’s theme is summer squash.
-Our “Growing Minds Day by Day” educational resource lists are designed for families and educators to use during the COVID-19 quarantine and beyond.
+Our “Growing Minds Day by Day” educational resource lists are designed for families and educators.

 Summer squash is Growing Minds’ Get Local product of the month for June!
 Common varieties include zucchini, yellow crookneck squash, and patty pan squash.
 Summer squash are members of the cucurbit (or gourd) plant family, along with winter squash, pumpkins, watermelon, cucumber, cantaloupe, chayote, bitter melon, and more.
 Plants in this family are grown in tropical and temperate areas and are usually frost-sensitive.
 The annual vines feature sticky, curling tendrils that help the plants to climb up trellises and other structures, and the flowers are generally large and yellow.
 While winter squash plants typically sprawl on long vines, summer squash are often bush-shaped and better-suited for growing in small spaces.
 The plants grow vigorously in the heat of summer, making them a fruitful addition to the garden.